For the complete documentation index, see llms.txt

 For a while I got completely stuck trying to make the code perfect.

-Better folder structure, cleaner architecture, reusable components — I was having fun writing it, but nobody was using any of it.
+Better folder structure, cleaner architecture, reusable components — I was having fun writing it, but nobody was really care about your stack.

 My rule now is simple: validate first, code later.
 Make sure someone actually wants the thing before you build it.